underscoreio/essential-scala/src/pages/intro/object-literals.md

 defined module Test
 ~~~

-This is not an expression -- it does not evaluate to a value.
+This is not an expression---it does not evaluate to a value.
 Rather, it binds a name (`Test`) to a value (an empty object).
 Notice that Scala tells us it has defined a **module**.
 We'll see what this means later.

 Once we have bound the name `Test` we can use it in simple expressions, where it evaluates to the object we have declared.
 The simplest expression is just the name on its own, which evaluates to the value itself: